qbicsoftware/fair-data-provider/README.md

 An example for a full create command would be:
 ````
-Java -jar fairy.jar create -f "../Example.tsv" -u username
+java -jar FAIRY-1.0.0-jar-with-dependencies.jar create -f ..\DatasetMetadataFile.tsv -u username
 ````

-With this command, _FAIRY_ will create landing pages with the information specified in the Example.tsv file for each dataset represented in this file.
+With this command, _FAIRY_ will create landing pages with the information specified in the DatasetMetadataFile.tsv file for each dataset represented in this file.

 ### Input file
 The file that needs to be provided with the `-f or --file` option currently needs to be in **TSV format**.